nuxt-modules/tailwindcss/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: ❓ Question
-about: Ask a question about the module.
+about: Ask a question about the module
 title: ''
 labels: 'question'
 assignees: ''